actswartz/ansible/TUES/06 vault.md

 ## Introduction

 Storing credentials directly in playbooks or inventory files is insecure.
-If someone gains access to those files, they immediately see usernames and passwords in clear text. **Ansible Vault** solves this by encrypting sensitive data (like device credentials) while still allowing Ansible to use it during playbook execution.
+If someone gains access to those files, they immediately see usernames and passwords in clear text. **Ansible Vault** solves this problem by encrypting sensitive data (like device credentials) while still allowing Ansible to use it during playbook execution.

-In this lab, you will use Ansible Vault to protect IOS-XE device credentials.
-You will create an encrypted vault file, reference it in a playbook, and confirm the playbook runs securely without exposing clear text passwords.
+In this lab, you will:

+* Create a vault file containing IOS-XE device credentials
+* Encrypt the file using Ansible Vault
+* Reference that vault file in a playbook
+* Run the playbook securely, without exposing clear text credentials

 ---